 Arendz won his maiden Winter Paralympic title in the biathlon long distance.
 The Nordic skier went on to seal silver in the biathlon sprint and cross-country mixed relay; and bronze in the biathlon middle distance, and cross-country middle distance and sprint races.

-Mark Arendz celebrated two golds, one silver and one bronze at Finsterau 2017, his best performance at a World Championships.
-The Canadian was the fastest in both the biathlon middle distance and sprint events.
+Before that, Arendz celebrated two golds, one silver and one bronze at Finsterau 2017, his best performance at a World Championships.
+He was the fastest in both the biathlon middle distance and sprint events.

-Arendz already has two Paralympic Winter Games under his belt, having competed at Vancouver 2010 and Sochi 2014, where he claimed one silver and one bronze in biathlon.
+Arendz has competed at two other Paralympic Winter Games: Vancouver 2010 and Sochi 2014, where he won one silver and one bronze in biathlon.
 He was also named 2014 Senior Male Athlete of the Year in Prince Edward Island, Canada.